ThePhilStrongProject/Project-Gigha/README.md

 Be well documented and use parts available off the shelf.

+Pull together the best of the 3D printed RC community.

 Be open source.

 Offer a basic / start configuration to get projects moving as quickly as possible.